Ezequiel Tovar Player Props: Rockies vs. Dodgers

-The Colorado Rockies, including Ezequiel Tovar and his .524 slugging percentage over his past 10 games, battle starting pitcher Clayton Kershaw and the Los Angeles Dodgers at Coors Field, Tuesday at 8:40 PM ET.
+The Colorado Rockies, including Ezequiel Tovar and his .561 slugging percentage over his past 10 games, take on starter Michael Grove and the Los Angeles Dodgers at Coors Field, Wednesday at 8:40 PM ET.

-In his previous game, he hit a home run while going 2-for-4 against the Angels.

 Ezequiel Tovar Game Info & Props vs. the Dodgers